jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 **Why do we want to add compatibility for Tor v3 addresses?**

 Tor v2 addresses contain various vulnerabilities that expose a node to a variety of [attacks](https://github.com/Attacks-on-Tor/Attacks-on-Tor).
-V2 addresses are also over a decade old, they are scheduled to be [retired](https://blog.torproject.org/v2-deprecation-timeline) by October 15, 2021.
+V2 addresses are also over a decade old, and they are scheduled to be [retired](https://blog.torproject.org/v2-deprecation-timeline) by October 15, 2021.
 [Tor Onion v3](https://www.jamieweb.net/blog/onionv3-hidden-service/) addresses use a stronger encryption format that fixes some of v2's weaknesses.

 **What else do I need to know about this change?**